LIGO Inspiral Events Confirmation

 LIGO gravitational wave detectors saw a grand total of 11 events that have now been classified as robust gravitational wave detections.

-As of December 4, 2019 all 47 LIGO events were within 7 days of an earth tide event (a crust uplift wave by the Sun or Moon).
+As of December 16, 2019 all 50 LIGO events were within 8 days of an earth tide event (a crust uplift wave by the Sun or Moon).29 detections were within only 2 days of an earth tide.

 Only 11 were robust events (all before 2018) have an identified binary for a gravitational wave detection (GW event).
 The other 36 were assigned a probability of being a possible binary merger.